elliedragomir/Python-project/README.md

-# python-challenge
+# Python Project

-# Steps :
+## Steps :
-Created a new repository for this project called python-challenge

-Cloned the new repository

-Inside the local git repository, created a directory for each Python Challenge.
-Used folder names corresponding to the challenges: PyBank and  PyPoll.
+Inside the local git repository, I created a directory for each Python Challenge.
+I used folder names corresponding to the challenges: PyBank and  PyPoll.

 Inside of each folder I've added the following: